Home Health How to Read a Drug Label

 Hand holding medicine bottle

-Consumers should always read drug labels to make sure they are taking a medication correctly and safely as well as to learn about possible side effects.
+Reading drug labels can help you ensure you are taking a medication correctly and inform you of possible side effects.
 Unfortunately, these labels can be challenging for the average person to understand.

-If you struggle to make sense of the information on your drug labels, you are not alone.
+If you find the information on your drug labels confusing, you are not alone.

-“Several studies have shown that patients often have difficulty in reading and understanding medication labels, which may lead to medication errors such as taking the wrong medication or the wrong dose,” said Mireille Hobeika, who received her doctorate in pharmacy from the University of Saint Joseph in West Hartford, Connecticut.
+In an interview with Drugwatch, Mireille Hobeika, who received her doctorate in pharmacy from the University of Saint Joseph in West Hartford, Connecticut, said, “Several studies have shown that patients often have difficulty in reading and understanding medication labels, which may lead to medication errors such as taking the wrong medication or the wrong dose.”

-Understanding drug labels is even more important for people with chronic illnesses and seniors.
-They have the greatest risk of medication errors or interactions because they tend to take multiple medications.
+Understanding drug labels is particularly important for seniors and people with chronic illnesses.
+These groups typically have the greatest risk of medication errors or interactions because they tend to take multiple medications.

-Before you start taking a new medication, review the drug label with your doctor and pharmacist and let them know of any health conditions you have and any medications and supplements you take.
+Before you start taking a new medication, review the drug label with your doctor and pharmacist.
+Let them know about any health conditions you have and any medications and supplements you take.

 Customer in pharmacy holding medicine bottle